 3. If you're not the kid's parent, inform the parents immediately.
 (If the accused is a parent, pause.
 This is tricky.
 A perpetrator will likely punish the child for "telling," and the child is terrified of that, so seek advice from a Child Advocacy Center first.)

 4. If it doesn't seem to be happening currently in the kid's life, but happened in the past, and you're convinced the kid is NOT IN DANGER, you're still required to report it to the authorities.

 Now, having done that several times, I will tell you that the authorities are not always responsive.
 You need to report it so that there's a record, regardless.

-6. After some time has passed & the kid feels safe, tell the kid something like this: "I believe what you told me.
+8. After some time has passed from the initial traumatic event & the kid feels safe, tell the kid things like this (repeating as often as they need): "I believe what you told me.
 What happened to you was wrong, and not your fault.
 It should never happen to anyone.
 Let's talk about ways to avoid being in the same situation again.
 Here's what you should do if it starts happening again: say 'no!,' escape the situation, and call me."
 THEY NEED THESE WORDS.
 They'll actually need you to repeat these words throughout their lives.
 Their healing & lifelong recovery from abuse begins with the way adults respond to it.
 Show them that some adults really do prioritize their health and safety.

 9. Keep in touch.
 Once a plan is in place to actively address the situation from the angles of mental health, physical health, and criminal justice, check in regularly to let the kid know you care & you're here to help and support.